nunomtg/League-Post-Doc/README.md

 ## Contributing

 We welcome contributions from the community to enhance and improve the Champion Pick & Ban Assistant.
-To contribute, please follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/your-username/your-repo-name/blob/main/CONTRIBUTING.md).
+To contribute, please follow the guidelines outlined in ** TODO **.

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](https://github.com/your-username/your-repo-name/blob/main/LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Issues